-Lesson 2 - Get the Big Picture
+Lesson 2 - Get The Big Picture

-- 1. Refresh students' memories of your discussion about financial goals, and ask them if their goals will change over time.
-(5 minutes) - 2.
-Instruct students to read Goal Setting Lesson 2, Get the Big Picture, in which we jump ahead to the end of Nikki's university years and observe her decision to invest in her future with a master's degree.
+- 4. Refresh students' memories of your discussion about financial goals, and ask them if their goals will change over time.
+(5 minutes) - 5.
+Direct students to read Goal Setting Lesson 2, Get the Big Picture, in which we jump ahead to the end of Nikki's college years and observe her decision to invest in her future with a graduate school degree.
 Ask students if they agree with her decision.
-(10 minutes) - Ask students to complete the Start With a Goal activity sheet.
-Make sure students are able to accurately classify financial goals as short, medium or long term.
-(15 minutes) - 4.
+(10 minutes) - 6.
+Ask students to complete the Start With a Goal activity sheet.
+Make sure students are able to accurately classify financial goals as short, medium, or long term.
+(15 minutes) - 7.
 Give the Goal Setting assessment either in class or as homework.
 (10 minutes)